lkodinsson/MARS/Basic/GMG.md

 You can find the combat rating of any character or creature by finding three specific values, then multiplying them together:

 Health pool and damage rating: (Maximum health + maximum endurance) ÷ 20
-Offense rating: (Highest combat or spellcasting skill rating) ÷ 10
+Offense rating: (Highest of combat skill or spellcasting skill rating) ÷ 10
-Defense rating: (Highest of deflection rating or evasion rating + damage reduction) ÷ 10
+Defense rating: (Highest of deflection or evasion rating + damage reduction) ÷ 10

 A challenge rating of 1 is found by assuming all stats are average (r10), a proficiency in a combat skill (r10), any basic weapon, and wearing a piece of armour with a combined armour class and damage reduction of 5.